creavin/q2-sort-me-rna/README.md

-# q2templates
+# q2-sort-me-rna

 ![](https://github.com/qiime2/q2templates/workflows/ci/badge.svg)

-HTML templates for QIIME 2 Visualizations.
+A QIIME 2 plugin for the SortMeRNA package.
 For details on QIIME 2, see https://qiime2.org.